porthosdev/addins/ReadMe.txt

 IndenterVB6.exe - Office Automation Ltd - V3.5 - 2.10.2005
   The Smart Indenter is a utility to tidy up VBA code by rebuilding the indentation of each line. http://www.oaltd.co.uk/Indenter/Default.htm

+SideBySideActX - 3 different open source tools and a couple articles for generating manifests so you can use your COM dependancies registration free.
+XPSP2 and up (how in the world did I never know about this until now!)